 2020 – today

 In January 2020, it became known that the German design studio Higgins Design GmbH had redesigned the Paulaner logo to make this company attractive to the younger generation.
 As a result, the colors took on a darker hue.
-However, they may vary depending on the label’s design on which the emblem is located.
+However, they may vary depending on the label’s design and the emblem’s location.

-All elements are located in the same place where they were before the redesign.
+All elements are located in the same place they were before the redesign.
 In the center of the red circle is a stylized portrait of Francis of Paola, founder of the order of the Paulani monks.
-The blue ring contains the names of the brand and its hometown.
+The blue ring contains the brand’s name and hometown.
 The word “PAULANER” is duplicated at the bottom, and the year the brewery was founded is 1634.
 The company is proud of its centuries-old history and continues to use it as a marketing tool.

 Font and Colors